KubaRurak/TorrentClient/README.md

 ## How it Works

-1. Decoding the Torrent File
+1. Decoding the torrent file
 * The first step is to decode the .torrent file, which is encoded in a custom format known as Bencode.
 [The Bencode library](https://github.com/DrBrad/Bencode/tree/main) is used for this purpose.
 The Torrent class is responsible for keeping torrent meta information.
 * Important Fields:
   * announce: A URL for HTTP connection returning a Bencoded list of peers.